Gambling and online casinos in Cameroon

 Legislation and regulation

-Gambling is regulated by Loi n ° 89/027 du 29 décembre 1989,
+Gambling is regulated by Loi n ° 89/027 du 29 décembre 1989, as well as Décret n ° 2005/012 du 25 avril 2005, which establishes licensing and supervision rules.

-The main regulator is the Ministère de l'Administration Territoriale (MINAT),- which through Direction des Jeux de Hasard et des Loteries (DJHL)
+The main regulator is the Ministère de l'Administration Territoriale (MINAT), which through Direction des Jeux de Hasard et des Loteries (DJHL)

 controls licensing, auditing and taxation.